Community Chapel and Bible Training Center: The dancing revelation

+According to the book French Kissing in an American Cult: Revised & Reviled, the main church established a counseling center during its final years to deal with spouses driven to the brink of suicide.
+The book, written by the church’s longtime director of communications, claims that counselors at the center recommended secret abortions to hide pregnancies resulting from spiritual connections.
+It also claims that Pastor Barnett held a series of evening classes during this time to attempt to disprove the common evangelical opposition to abortion, after himself instructing at least one of his connections to have an abortion.

 CRI labels group a "cult"

 In 1986, the Christian Research Institute issued a statement about the group, in which they stated that, "Based on our research, there is more than sufficient evidence to show that CCBTC is, in the theological sense of the term, a cult.
 That is, a religious organization which professes to be Christian but which teaches heretical doctrine on the fundamentals of the Christian faith."
 According to the CRI, the group's beliefs about Christian demon possession and "Oneness" constituted heresy.
 The practice of "spiritual connections" was also criticized as "unbiblical and socially deviant."
 In conclusion, the CRI wrote, "Christians should not seek to have fellowship with those involved."

 Legal Proceedings involving community chapel

 Civil complaints filed for alleged sexual misconduct

 On April 30, 1986, Carol Gabrielson filed a Complaint for Damages against Donald Barnett, Pastor Jack Mcdonald, the Tacoma satellite branch of Community Chapel and Bible Training Center led by Mcdonald and the main Burien campus of Community Chapel.

 The complaint alleged various claims arising out of the alleged sexual misconduct of Pastor Jack McDonald and the "spiritual connections" doctrine taught by the Community Chapel.
 Gabrielson provided details of the misconduct in a deposition given October 22, 1987.

 On October 24, 1988 she was awarded $130,000 by a Pierce County Jury.
 The award to Gabrielson was originally $200,000, but was reduced by 35 percent due to her contributory negligence in the situation.

 Numerous other individuals filed civil lawsuits in King County Superior Court against Barnett and Community Chapel in 1986 including Kathy Butler, Sandi Brown, Michael & Sandy Ehrlich, and many others.
 Their claims included assault and battery, outrage, "ministerial malpractice", negligent counseling, "wrongful disfellowship", counselor malpractice, infliction of emotion distress, loss of consortium, loss of parental consortium and defamation, among others.
 Many of these lawsuits were eventually consolidated for trial purposes under King County Superior Court Cause No. 86-2-18176-8, although all of the cases settled before trial.
 The court files pertaining these cases can be found here: